-Our theology concerning God is based upon rational judgements, not nomic judgements.
+Our theology concerning God is based on rational judgements, not nomic judgements.
 Commenting on this, an opponent might ask: “can rational judgements be falsified with new scientific discoveries?
 If so, how can we be sure that the rational necessity of God’s existence, will hold against future advancements in science?”

 We respond: scientific conclusions are strictly nomic judgements.
 This is because the scientist is one who describes correlations in nature using observation and repeated experimentation.
 And nomic judgements cannot falsify rational judgements, which means that science cannot falsify the rational necessity of God’s existence.